loadsmart/django-jaiminho/README.md

 python -m pip install jaiminho
 ```

-Add `jaiminho` in the `INSTALLED_APPS` section of your Django app
+Add `jaiminho` to the `INSTALLED_APPS` section of your Django app

 ## Usage

-We provide a @save_to_outbox decorator that you can use in the functions responsible to communicate with external systems (brokers, external APIs, etc).
+Jaiminho provides a `@save_to_outbox` decorator that you can use in your functions responsible for communicating with external systems such as brokers, external APIs, etc.
-Behind the scenes, jaiminho can store those functions calls in a local table in the same database within the current transaction.
-It can relay those functions calls after a success commit and/or a separate relay command, fixing the dual writes issue.
+Behind the scenes, jaiminho stores those function calls into a local table of the same database within the current transaction.
+It relays those calls after a successful commit - or by directly calling its `relay` command - fixing the dual writes issue.

 ```python
 from jaiminho.send import save_to_outbox